-You’ll need an engineering study, called a Predominant Use Study, to prove what percent of your electricity usage goes into production.
-And you’ll need to file a Form 01-339 Exemption Certificate with the state in order to get the Utility Sales Tax Exemption.
+To get this process started, the Predominant Use Study proves what percent of your electricity usage goes into production.
+If 50% or more of your power is for production, you can file a Form 01-339 Exemption Certificate with the state in order to get the Utility Sales Tax Exemption.

 Is There Sales Tax on Electricity in Texas?